ChawisB/LINEchatbotLogin/README.md

 # LINEchatbotLogin
 A chatbot made to run on the LINE application.

+The current mongodb linked to this database is no longer in use and the cluster used has since been disabled.
+If the cluster can somehow still be accessed rest assured there is no critical data inside as it is primarily just a test cluster.

 A chatbot which does not rely on web login but done through LINE's own flex messages.
 This project aims to show database incorporation into a program as well as other features related to the chatbot.
 This chatbot possesses a rich menu as well as a quick reply menu upon successfully logging in.
 Note: Rich menu has a delay before it appears and disappears.

 Limitations/issues: